olubunmmy/Android-Forensic-Image-Analysis/README.md

 ## Objectives

+The objectives of this project were to:

-- Set up a forensic lab using Oracle VirtualBox and Ubuntu
+- Set up a virtual forensic lab environment using Oracle VirtualBox and Ubuntu
-- Install and configure Autopsy with SleuthKit
+- Install and configure Autopsy with SleuthKit on the virtual machine
 - Load and analyze a real Android image file
-- Extract and interpret relevant user artifacts
+- Extract and interpret key digital artifacts such as:

+SMS messages

+Call logs

+Browser history

+Location data

+Media files
 - Demonstrate forensic integrity and reporting standards
+- Document findings in a structured and professional forensic report

  ---